Chris56974/Pethreon/README.md

 A lot of my contract behaviour depends on what time it is, and how many days it's been.
 I don't want to wait a couple of days just to see if something works as intended, so [being able to set the time](https://ethereum.stackexchange.com/questions/86633) was a big help.
 The tests also made it a lot easier to understand my contract.

-### Component Reuse is not as "free" as I thought
+### Component reuse needs some thought behind it

-I was able to reuse a lot of components, but there were some downsides I didn't see coming.
-For components to be reusable, I had to make sure they didn't have any default margin because that would make them harder to use.
-So I had to add margin in later which would bloat the JSX in some way, like litter it with Spacers, or add more props (className/style).
-The more reusable I tried to make my components, the less readable they became.
+I was able to reuse a lot of components, but there were side-effects that I didn't see coming.
+For components to be reusable, I had to make sure they didn't have any default margins because that would make them harder to reuse.
+So I had to add in margins later, but I didn't like of my options for doing so.
+One option was to bloat up JSX in some way, like littering it with Spacer components, or passing in additional style props, or wrapped components in a wrapper element that had all the styles.
+Another option, was I could grab React components using a CSS selector that targeted its underlying root HTML element, but then it would break things the moment I moved stuff around or if I decided to change the underlying HTML element.

-There also wasn't a nice way to manipulate React components using CSS either in my opinion.
-CSS Modules would isolate styles to each component, but I didn't want to write media queries inside my component files (they're too spread out).
-So I had to manipulate their styles by wrapping them in a container that had the desired styles OR I had to select that component's underlying HTMLElement in the parent component (like I did with my typewriter effect).

 ### A wireframe AND a prototype is probably a good idea

 I put a lot of grey boxes in my mockups and ignored a lot of detail (including the modals) in the short term mostly because I didn't fully understand Sergei's contract and decided to figure it out as I went a long.
 The result is I think it made my pledge modal look a bit "tacked on" since it doesn't fit in with the other two (due to different space requirements).
 I also think I would've saved more time if I made a half-hazard guess at what stuff should look like.

-### Viewport Sized Typography
+### Lessons on Responsive Typography

-It's common to use 62.5% for the root font size and rem for all the other font-sizes.
-This lets the user change their default font-size to something else, while your content still maintains the same proportions.
-However, I didn't do this because increasing the default font-size would force scrollbars in my application and I didn't want that.
-My decorative circles are positioned relative to the screen and I think it would look janky if they moved along with the scrollbar.
+It's common to use 62.5% for the root font size and then rem for all the other font-sizes.
+This allows the user to pick a font-size, while still keeping the same proportions in your layout.
+However, I didn't do this because increasing the default font-size would force scrollbars in my application and I don't want that.
+My decorative circles are positioned relative to the screen and I think it would look janky if they moved together with the scrollbar.
 I was even considering dropping rem completely for pixels but I ended up using viewport units instead.
-I did this because I thought I would end up with less media queries, but I actually ended up with a ton of simple media queries to fit the specifications of my layout.
-I learned that viewport sized typography breaks the user's ability to zoom (a staple in modern UX) but luckily it looks like calc() can fix this.
+I did this because I thought it would make my text more responsive and I would end up with less media queries.
+In the end however, I ended up with a ton of very simple media queries on my login page.
+I learned a few tricks from [this](https://www.youtube.com/watch?v=wARbgs5Fmuw) and I think I'm going to try something similar for my other two pages.

+An important note, is that viewport sized typography breaks the user's ability to zoom (a staple in modern UX) but luckily it looks like calc() and clamp() can fix this as long as you add 1em/rem to your viewport unit.

 ## Attribution